| An Essay on

 also of the collection and presentation of statistical results in the framework

-In industrial statistics, the statistical individual itself is
+they define.
+Moving parts In industrial statistics, the statistical individual itself is

 hard to pin down.
 A human being can be identified unambiguously by her civil